Astronauts at Azad Maidan: A Bombay boy recalls his role in the first moon landing

 When we were kids, Apollo meant the Gateway of India.
-The harbor around the Gateway was known to all as Palwa Bunder, of which the word Apollo was an English corruption.
+The harbour around the Gateway was known to all as Palwa Bunder, of which the word Apollo was an English corruption.

 Palwa, as everyone knows, is Hindustani for Mystus Vittatus, a fish found in the waters off Bombay.
 Ergo, Apollo Bunder.
 Not much later, I knew Apollo to be the Greek God of the Sun, son of Zeus, whose (pater et fils) shenanigans I read about and observed in my copy of Homer’s Iliad, the comic book version by Classics Illustrated.

 All that changed after Apollo 11.
 Fifty years ago July 20, 1969, when I was five, the Apollo Mission put man on the moon.
 If ever there has been a BC and AD moment in the history of the human race, this is it.
-Nothing before nor since has equaled this achievement, and I am happy to say I was part of it.
+Nothing before nor since has equalled this achievement, and I am happy to say I was part of it.

 Some memories help you root yourself in the past.
 Some are unreliable, but compelling.
 For me the most compelling of all the memories I have of early, very early childhood, is one where I hear people (probably at home) insisting that man can/will never step on the moon.
 In the fog of this memory, July 20, 1969, takes centre stage.